-The Mountain View Family Shelter is pleased to announce that volunteers will be welcomed back onto the property.
+The Mountain View Family Shelter welcomes volunteers back.
 In the past, volunteers have provided a crucial service by providing and serving meals for families at the shelter.
 Policies and procedures that emphasize safety and respect for the pandemic have been put in place that will allow these events to resume.

 “We are excited to welcome back volunteers at our family shelter,” volunteer coordinator Yareth Rodriguez said.
 “We missed all of you so much, and we are grateful for your time and patience.”